The Restricted Partition and q-Partial Fractions: Main Results

 \section{Main Results}

-In this section, we summarize the three main results of the paper.
+In this section, we briefly state the methodology and summarize the main results of the paper.
 The first result is on a formula for $g_{kl}^{(N)}(x)$ given in (\ref{qpf}) and the other three results are on the coefficient $\Gamma_{hkl}(N)$ for specific indices $k$ and $l$.

 The tool central to our investigation is the polynomial-valued \textit{eval} operator.
 For $r(x),s(x),a(x)$ non-trivial polynomials with $\alpha(x) s(x)=1 \textnormal{ mod }a(x)$ we define